Lava Flow - Petrified Dunes Loop

 The Lava Flow Trail ends on the West Canyon Road, a dirt road not open to motorized vehicles.
-Turn left on the road and follow it until you reach the intersection with the Three Ponds Trail.
+Turn left on the road and follow it until you reach the intersection with the Red Sands Trail.
 Turn left and follow it to the intersection with the Petrified Dunes Trail.
 This is the best trail in the park and a photographer's paradise.
 Turn right for a short uphill viewpoint.

-Head back and cross over the Three Ponds Trail and continue on the hard dunes.
+Head back and cross over the Red Sands Trail and continue on the hard dunes.
 Take time to explore some great photo opportunities.
 From here, the trail climbs a steep slickrock hill.
 Watch for white blazes and eventually you'll see metal domes with white blazes marking the way.
 When in doubt, follow the tracks here.
 At the highest point, you'll have great views of Snow Canyon.
 Be sure to look down to see thousands of Moqui Balls.